patrickmaynard/muckrock-api-analyzer/README.md

-x Increase the number of listed cities from three to five x Change the order of results, so newest are shown on top
+x Increase the number of listed cities from three to five x Change the order of results, so newest are shown on top x Include the best few along with the worst few x Get rid of $this->removeAllPosts() in the command
 * Move most logic from the scraping command to a service
 * Create a cron job to run the thing every week, adding a how-to in this file
 * Add an emailer to send the latest updates to your inbox